 When drinking with Filipinos, follow the local drinking etiquette to get into the swing of things.

 - Alay sa demonyo: Filipinos start their drinking sessions by pouring a shot on the ground; this is called "alay sa demonyo", or offering to the spirits.

 - Tagayan: Instead of being provided individual glasses, drinkers share one glass.
 A designated pourer tops up the glass and passes it around - "tagay" - round-robin style.
 When the glass gets to you, you are expected to drink it all, bottoms-up.

 - Pulutan: Filipinos like to eat bar chow alongside their drinks.
 This comes on a large plate to be shared with the rest of the group.
 Local drinkers favor deep-fried or fatty foods, including (but not limited to) the duck embryo known as balut.

 Reasons to Drink

 Filipinos need little excuse to drink – they'll welcome any excuse to do shots with friends.
 That means you'll find little circles of drinkers in cities like Metro Manila and far-flung areas like Siargao; it's near-impossible to find a corner of the Philippines without a popular spot for drinks.

 The drinking culture truly comes into its own during one of the Philippines' fervent fiestas.
 You might find yourself pressed with drinks from every side while walking down a crowded side street during Cebu's Sinulog Festival.
 The process repeats itself during Davao's Kadayawan and multiplies tremendously during the famously alcohol-soaked LaBoracay festival in Boracay.

-So get your liver ready when flying to any of the Philippines' top tourist spots: the locals will welcome you and then sit you down for a drink.
+So get your liver ready when flying to any one of the Philippines' top tourist spots: The locals will welcome you and then sit you down for a drink.
 Or three, or five.
 As they say, Inom na!
 (Let's drink!)